 Best Life Insurance For PTSD

-Best case scenario, if you have had no hospitalizations, no history of suicide attempts and you are diagnosed with mild PTSD, you will qualify for a standard rate class.
+In the best-case scenario, if you have had no hospitalizations, no history of suicide attempts, and you are diagnosed with mild PTSD, you will qualify for a standard rate class.

 Your life insurance options will depend on the severity of your PTSD.
 While speaking with your independent agent, he will gather information from you to determine the best possible outcome.